showyourwork/showyourwork/docs/config.rst

 **Type:** ``str``

 **Description:** A relative (to the project repository root) or absolute path to a local version of |showyourwork|.
+Note that this should only be used during development, since third-party users of your workflow may not have |showyourwork|
+installed in the same path locally!

 **Required:** no